SehajGill23/SehajGill23/README.md

 ## ✦ About Me

-I'm a **full-stack developer** focused on building clean, scalable, and production-ready software — across frontend, backend, mobile, databases, and deployment.
+I'm a **full-stack developer** and a CST student at BCIT focused on building clean, scalable, and production-ready software — across frontend, backend, mobile, databases, and deployment.

-I like building things that aren't just "works on my machine" projects, but actual real-world software that feels smooth, reliable, and easy to use.

 **Currently interested in:**

 - Full-stack web development and microservices